 Whatever the reason, dining out at a Michelin-starred restaurant is the perfect way to celebrate.
 And in Ireland, doing so doesn’t have to break the bank.

 Affordable luxury – great food at an affordable price

 A recent study by international foodie magazine Chef’s Pencil revealed that Ireland is the second most affordable country for Michelin-starred dining.

 Thailand took the top spot as the most affordable country to enjoy Michelin-starred dining.
-In the South-East Asian country, the top-priced tasting menu costs on average $173.
+In the South-East Asian country, which is known for its yoga retreats, the top-priced tasting menu costs $173 on average.